Tetrakern/fictioneer/DOCUMENTATION.md

 ### Sidebar

 Renders the theme sidebar (not displayed anywhere by default).
+Requires the "Disable all widgets" theme setting to be off.

 * **name:** Name of the sidebar in case you add some.
 Default `fictioneer-sidebar`.